Prachisakalley/budget-bytes/README.md

 # budget-bytes
-A Simply restaurent website  calledf Budget  Bytes made by only html
+A Simply restaurent website  called Budget  Bytes made by only html